-The College of Public Health is pleased to offer this free training to our valuable community partners.
+The College of Public Health is pleased to offer this free training.
 The training is hosted by the college’s Office of Clinical Practice and Field Education (OCPFE) in partnership with Prevention Point Philadelphia, a health services organization that is a leader in local harm reduction efforts.

 Attendees will learn how to identify the signs of an opioid overdose and how to administer the overdose reversal drug Narcan (naloxone), which blocks the effects of opioids on the body.
 Giving Narcan to someone who is overdosing on opioids can save their life.